This is a (hopefully) straightforward guide to the several ways that are legally available to owners to rent out their properties.

 - either for holidays through an on-site sole agent,

-- or privately with a temporada contract of between 3 months and a year.
+- or privately with a temporada contract of between three and six months.

-Although temporada contracts come under urban letting legislation and are for rentals of between one day and one year for a specific purpose other than tourism/holiday (and with a normal home address quoted for the tenant because the let is not a “residential” one), Turismo deems any lets under 3 months to be touristic.
-A one day to three month temporada, therefore, is not possible for owners of touristic properties.
+Although temporada contracts come under urban letting legislation and are for rentals of between one day and one year for a specific purpose other than tourism/holiday (and with a normal home address quoted for the tenant because the let is not a “residential” one), Turismo deems any lets under 3 months to be touristic and says that fines will be issued for illegal holiday letting in violation of tourism legislation.
+A one day to three month temporada, therefore, is not safe for owners of touristic properties.
 Fines for owners and any of their agents range from €1,500 to €30,000 – they are typically around €18,000.

-The above is the legal situation concerning the rental of whole properties, but if you just want to rent out a room or rooms you can do so under the Codigo Civil, the basic law code.
-Tourism legislation means, however, that you can’t let out a room on a B&B basis nor as a holiday let, and any lets for under three months risk being deemed holiday lets by Turismo.
+All of the above is the legal situation concerning the rental of whole properties, but if you just want to rent out a room or rooms you can do so under the Codigo Civil, the basic law code.
+Tourism legislation means, however, that you can’t let out a room on a B&B basis nor as a holiday let, and as with whole properties, any lets for under three months risk being deemed holiday lets by Turismo.